P-Bhanu-Sohan/HackUMass12App/README.md

 ## Inspiration

--Navigating through the UMass Dining app to find Indian cuisine was frustrating and time-consuming.
-We were inspired to create a more efficient experience for users who want to easily find food options based on their preferences.
-We ask the user for their location to suggest a dining common which is nearby by walk.
+-As fans of Indian food, going through the menus of all four dining commons to find when Indian cuisine was being served was frustrating.
+In addition, constructing a customized meal plan based on nutritional preferences is often tedious for users.
+We were inspired to create a more efficient and one-stop solution for users who want to easily find food options based on their very customised preferences.
+For additional convenience and customisation, we also ask the user for their location to suggest a dining common which is closest to them.

 ##What it does
--The UMass Eats chatbot recommends meals to users based on their personal preferences, making it easier to find the food they love.
+-The UMass Eats chatbot recommends meals/meal plans to users based on their personal preferences and nutritional constraints, helping them eat the food they love.